A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Partitioned Fluid-Structure Interaction

 \subsection{Added-Mass Instability and Incompressibility Dilemma}

 Being a partitioned algorithm, the Dirichlet-Neumann scheme suffers from the {artificial \marktext{added-mass effect}: Due to calling the solvers in a staggered manner, in some coupling iteration(s) the subproblem solutions are inevitably computed with boundary conditions at $\Gamma^{fs}_t$ that differ from the converged state still to be found.
 For instance, the flow field is generally updated based on an inexact interface deformation.
 In case this deformation is overestimated, kinematic continuity causes an exaggerated fluid acceleration at the interface, resulting in excessive inertia terms that act as an additional artificial fluid mass on the structure.
-This added-mass instability is in particular increasing with the density ratio between the fluid and the structure $\rho_f / \rho_s$, but the viscous terms and the time discretization are influencing factors as well.
+This added-mass instability is in particular increasing with the density ratio between the fluid and the structure $\rho_f / \rho_s$.
 For more information on the added-mass effect, we recommend the works by Causin et al. \cite{causin2005added}, F\"orster et al. \cite{forster2007robust,forster2007artificial}, and van Brummelen \cite{van2009added}.

 Aside from the added-mass instability, the Dirichlet-Neumann scheme has a second weakness, referred to as \textit{incompressibility dilemma}: It does not work for FSI problems in which an incompressible fluid is fully enclosed by Dirichlet conditions for the velocity, such as walls or prescribed inflows.
 For such a problem, the fluid volume is uniquely defined by the interface deformation; however, the structural solver is unaware of the fluid's incompressibility constraint, leaving the coupling procedure bound to fail \cite{kuttler2006solution, Bogaers2015}.